 Beyond the Four Cs: Other Factors to Consider When Buying a Diamond

-When shopping for diamonds, in addition to seeing how costs are affected by cut, carat, color, and clarity, consider a few other factors.
+When shopping for diamonds, in addition to seeing how costs are affected by cut, carat, color, and clarity, consider these other factors:

 When exposed to ultraviolet light, some diamonds produce visible light, or fluorescence, which is usually blue.
 The reaction is similar to how your teeth or a white shirt can glow or look whiter under certain lighting.
-Fluorescence is noted on a diamond’s Gemological Institute of America (GIA) report in terms of intensity: faint, medium, strong, or very strong.
+Fluorescence is noted on a diamond’s GIA report in terms of intensity: faint, medium, strong, or very strong.
 But fluorescence is difficult to detect under normal lighting conditions and doesn’t affect a diamond’s color grade.

 All gold starts out yellow and is then modified to alter color.
 Yellow gold mixed with an alloy (e.g., nickel, silver, or rhodium) is then often plated with rhodium to become white gold.
 Yellow gold mixed with copper becomes rose gold.
 White gold may fade to yellow over time and require replating (some jewelers offer free replating for items they sell).

 Keep in mind that the higher the gold content (karat), the softer the metal.
 For engagement rings and wedding bands, most jewelers recommend 14-karat gold for durability.
 Because prongs made of gold may weaken over time, and platinum prongs may bend, have your jewelry inspected every year or so to determine whether repairs are needed.